Centauri-OS/Correio/README.md

 ```
 After that, you are already able to install packages in your linux distribution, **in Centauri-os, you don't need to do this tutorial.**
 # Tip
-## To create packages, install and remove packages you will normally be asked for root access
+## To create packages, install and remove packages you will normally be asked for root access.